human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 <details>
     <summary>
-        <strong>Do Meryl DBs have to be created from Illumina data?</strong>
+        <strong>Do Meryl DBs have to be created from Illumina data?
+Could HiFi data be used an an input to Meryl?</strong>
     </summary>
     They don't!
 You can create a Meryl DB from 10X data or HiFi data, for instance.
 The one caveat is that you want your input data to have a low error rate.
 So UL ONT data wouldn't work.
 </details>